 The logical place to start this journey is with the simplest and most widely used form of communications; two-way radio.
 I can already hear some of you raising an eyebrow at that statement, and thinking that mobile phones have to be simpler and more widely used than radios.
 And that is an understandable assumption to make, but statistics show otherwise.
 Whilst mobile phones are essential for certain aspects of strategic command and control, at the tactical level two-way radio is by far the simplest, most reliable and most commonly used medium.

-So what are the options we need to consider when deciding on the right equipment for the specific scenario that we face?
+What options do we need to consider when deciding on the right equipment for the specific scenario that we face?

 For example, all of the current digital offerings come with some form of enhanced voice privacy, ensuring that your conversations remain private.
-Digital signals are far more difficult to intercept and decode than analogue signals, requiring expensive and complex equipment to achieve the task.
-Advanced features such as text messaging and private calls between radios on a network, are also standard features.
+Digital signals are far more difficult to intercept and decode than analog signals, requiring expensive and complex equipment to achieve the task.
+Advanced features such as text messaging and private calls between radios on a network are also standard features.

-Another huge benefit is that all digital radios are ‘backwards compatible’.
-This means they will work in analogue mode with any existing or legacy networks that you may be required to interface with in the course of your operations.
+Another huge benefit is that all digital radios are ‘backward compatible’.
+This means they will work in analog mode with any existing or legacy networks that you may be required to interface within the course of your operations.
 With this in mind, and the fact that the price differential between the two isn’t huge (digital is currently somewhere in the region of 20% more expensive), what is the incentive not to embrace the new technology and go digital?

 One thing I haven’t mentioned is coverage.
-There is a popular conception that digital radios provide greater coverage than their analogue predecessors: this is not true.
-Side-by-side coverage trials indicate little, if any difference in actual coverage; so why do people think this is the case?
+There is a popular conception that digital radios provide greater coverage than their analog predecessors: this is not true.
+Side-by-side coverage trials indicate little, if any, difference in actual coverage; so why do people think this is the case?

 The reason is one of voice quality or ‘readability’.
 The farther two radios are apart, the weaker the signal becomes.
-With analogue radios this manifests itself by increasing distortion, interference, hiss and noise, to the point where the signal is so weak that it can no longer be understood.
+With analog radios, this manifests itself by increasing distortion, interference, hiss and noise, to the point where the signal is so weak that it can no longer be understood.

 VHF signals, being lower in frequency, are more prone to be absorbed by buildings and other structures, thereby weakening them considerably.
 On the other hand in the more open rural environment, a VHF signal is more likely to follow the curvature of the earth’s surface and, therefore, operate beyond the visual horizon giving you a greater operating range.